 While these are the basic qualities your software should have, many business listing management platforms, especially Birdeye, offer more features to provide you with local SEO solutions, including:

-• Analytics.
-These insights help you understand your customer feedback and keep an eye on the competition so your business can get ahead.
+- Analytics.
+These insights help you understand your customer feedback and monitor the competition so your business can get ahead.

 SEO and online reputation management are two tools that work together to help your business be found and chosen by customers.